Abdominal surgeries requiring extended midline incisions are associated with severe postoperative pain (1).

-Background: recent randomized clinical trials (RCT) evidence showed that ultrasound guided regional techniques or nervous blocks can offer an effective component of multimodal postoperative analgesia after a variety of surgeries with limited side-effects.
-The aim of this review is to evaluate and consolidate scientific evidence of rectus sheath block effect on postoperative pain and postoperative opioid consumption.
+Recent randomized clinical trials (RCT) evidence showed that ultrasound guided regional techniques or nervous blocks can offer an effective component of multimodal postoperative analgesia after a variety of surgeries with limited side-effects (4).